0 Items in Your Cart

 Technical Support Specialists

-It is relatively rare today to find a business that does not rely on computers for at least something.
-Some use them heavily and in many areas: daily operations, such as employee time clocks; monthly projects, such as payroll and sales accounting; and major re-engineering of fundamental business procedures, such as form automation in government agencies, insurance companies, and banks.
-As more companies become increasingly reliant on computers, it becomes increasingly critical that they function properly all the time.
-Any computer downtime can be extremely expensive, in terms of work left undone and sales not made, for example.
+Most companies rely on computers for a variety of business functions: daily operations, such as employee time clocks; monthly projects, such as payroll and sales accounting; and major re-engineering of fundamental business procedures, such as form automation in government agencies, insurance companies, and banks.
+As a result, it has become increasingly critical that computers function properly all the time.
+Computer downtime can be extremely expensive, in terms of work left undone and sales not made, for example.
 When employees experience problems with their computer system, they call technical support for help.
 Technical support specialists investigate and resolve problems in computer functioning.

-Technical support can generally be broken up into at least three distinct areas, although these distinctions vary greatly with the nature, size, and scope of the company.
+Technical support consists of three distinct areas, although these distinctions vary greatly with the nature, size, and scope of the company.
 The two most prevalent areas are user support and technical support.
 Most technical support specialists perform some combination of the tasks explained below.

 The jobs of technical support specialists vary according to whom they assist and what they fix.
 Some specialists help private users exclusively; others are on call to a major corporate buyer.
 Some work with computer hardware and software, while others help with printer, modem, and fax problems.
 User support specialists, also known as help desk specialists, work directly with users themselves, who call when they experience problems.
 The support specialist listens carefully to the user's explanation of the precise nature of the problem and the commands entered that seem to have caused it.
 Some companies have developed complex software that allows the support specialist to enter a description of the problem and wait for the computer to provide suggestions about what the user should do.